Utsavd7/Computer-Vision-and-Perception-for-Self-Driving-Cars/README.md

 The methods that are used in this project include:

-Deep learning
+Deep learning,
-Traditional computer vision techniques
+Traditional computer vision techniques,
-Data augmentation
+Data augmentation,
 Transfer learning

 **4) Results**